soumyajit-1991/minervasutra-software/README.md

-# Pharmacy Management System
+# MINERVASUTRA

-A comprehensive full-stack pharmacy management system built with React (frontend) and Node.js/Express (backend) with MongoDB database.
+A comprehensive full-stack MINERVASUTRA built with React (frontend) and Node.js/Express (backend) with MongoDB database.

 ## Features